ch-stark/argocdpoliciesblog/blog.md

    Another nice feature of `PolicyGenerator` is that it helps you to upgrade from `PlacementRules` to the new `Placement-API`.
    You see in above file that there is both the option to set a `PlacementRule` or a `Placement`.
 You can either specify a name
    (when the object already exists in the Cluster) or a path in the Gitrepo to apply the objects.
 See:
-   placementPath,placementName or placementRulePath and placementRuleName in the reference file [here](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml).
+   `placementPath`,`placementName` or `placementRulePath` and `placementRuleName` in the reference file [here](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml).

 10. Governance focused UI-support (Governance-Dashboard) which enables you to drill down into errors from every single Policy.

-    See here for an overall Governance overview in RHACM-UI
+    See here for an overall Governance overview in RHACM-UI:
    ![Governance](images/governance.png)